preethasri/FE_Coding_Challenge/README.md

-To run the app  in local use command - npm run dev
+To run the app  in local use command - npm install & npm run dev